Who Cares 2019: Executive Summary

 For most of the 2010s, federal data showed the number of children in foster care steadily increasing after a previous decade of decline.
 This spike, fueled in part by the opioid crisis, came as many states struggled to recruit and retain enough foster homes.

-The tide may be turning on this front as well, according to The Chronicle’s third annual Who Cares reporting project, which tracks the foster care population and housing capacity nationwide.
+The tide may be turning on this front as well, according to The Imprint’s third annual Who Cares reporting project, which tracks the foster care population and housing capacity nationwide.
 The number of children in foster care is declining, while homes available to foster youth are on the rise.

 But the data highlights some clear challenges around the country.
 For example, many states are still struggling with foster care capacity – at least 20 states saw the number of licensed homes decline between 2018 and 2019.
 And there are disturbing trends in foster care rates among black and Native American children in several states.